 As last year, these were not widely used.
 The best practice was where students had produced TPFs that made reference to the bullet points with a number of key words for each.
-The most successful TPFs benefitted the students in that they provided support in helping them to produce and set out their responses effectively.
-Schools/colleges are reminded that English words are acceptable and can be more useful than French infinitives, which in many cases led students to be inaccurate with verb formations.
+Quality TPFs benefitted the students in that they provided support in helping them to produce and set out their responses effectively.
+Schools/colleges are reminded that English words are acceptable and can be more effective than French infinitives, which in many cases led students to be inaccurate with verb formations.
 There were still many TPFs seen that included conjugated verbs that had either not been obliterated at all or had not been obliterated fully.
-Teachers are reminded that this will impact on marks, as examiners will ignore the clause(s) where that verb is used when awarding a mark for Range of Language and Accuracy.
+Teachers are reminded that this will impact negatively on marks.
+Teachers are reminded to be especially vigilant with checking that words such as est or il y a are not present on a TPF as they were seen this year, and their inclusion greatly disadvantaged students.
 Teachers are also reminded that they should indicate on the reverse of the CRF whether a TPF has been used.